 An apple a day but not at Samhain

-Although apples have long been associated with Halloween, the Irish Halloween food tradition is never to pick them during that time.
+Although apples have long been associated with Halloween, the Irish Halloween food tradition warns against picking them during this time.
 Why?
 Because the púca (fairy shapeshifters) were thought to spit on them the night after Samhain!
+That’s why creepy apple bites, apple monsters, and apple pies with ghost-white cream have become popular treats for children celebrating Halloween.
+The blend of Irish Halloween traditions with these spooky customs adds a unique flavour to the festivities!

 How to make an Irish Halloween tradition - Barmbrack